 Many students who have completed research in geology can and should present their results at professional meetings of the Geological Society of America (both annual and sectional meeting), the American Geophysical Union, and other organizations.
 We strongly encourage students to present their work.
 Any faculty member can help provide information on abstract deadlines and registration procedures.

 In addition to presenting a paper, these meetings have great value to hear recent research results, to make contacts with potential graduate schools, to meet prominent scientists, and to learn about employment opportunities.
 These opportunities must be balanced against obligations on campus for class work and extracurricular activities.
 Your academic adviser is a person who can help you sort out these conflicting values.

-Click here to see the Geology Departments Guidelines for Student Support for Professional Meetings.
+See the Geology Department's Guidelines for Student Support for Professional Meetings.